bmmpxf/geoserver/doc/en/user/source/rest/api/coveragestores.rst

 .. _rest_api_coveragestores_configure:

-The ``configure`` parameter is used to control how the coverage store is configured upon file upload.
+The ``configure`` parameter controls how the coverage store is configured upon file upload.
 It can take one of the three values:

 * ``first``—(*Default*) Only setup the first feature type available in the coverage store.
 * ``none``—Do not configure any feature types.